MicrosoftDocs/winrt-api/windows.devices.pointofservice/barcodesymbologyattributes_ischeckdigitvalidationenabled.md

 # Windows.Devices.PointOfService.BarcodeSymbologyAttributes.IsCheckDigitValidationEnabled

 ## -description
-Indicates whether barcode check digit will be validated.
+Gets whether barcode check digit will be validated.

 ## -property-value
 True if the barcode check digit will be validated; otherwise, false.